June 19, 2026

 Tailor your resume to job descriptions, and you should see a difference in results.

-If you’re early in your career, keep it to one page.
+If you are early in your career, keep it to one page.
 If you have several years of experience, two pages are acceptable.
 Use bullet points, clear headings, and a straightforward layout to make it easy to skim.

-A clean, well-structured layout will always be easier to read and look more professional.
+A clean, well-structured layout will always be easier to read and will always make a better impression.

 When it comes to job hunting, the simplest errors can make you look unprofessional.
 Grammar mistakes, typos, and inconsistent formatting will have a bad first impression on a good recruiter.
 Proofread your resume multiple times; even better if you can get someone who works in HR and recruiting to give it a second look for you.